junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Continue breastfeeding and also give sips of Rehydration Drink.

 ♦ If vomiting is a problem, give breast milk often, but only a little at a time.
-Also give Rehydration Drink in small sips every 5 to 10 minutes (see Vomiting, p.
-161).
+Also give Rehydration Drink in small sips every 5 to 10 minutes (see Vomiting, [page 161](#page-161)).

 ♦ If there is no breast milk, try giving frequent small feedings of some other milk or milk substitute (like milk made from soybeans) mixed to half normal strength with boiled water.
 If milk seems to make the diarrhea worse, give some other protein (mashed chicken, eggs, lean meat, or skinned mashed beans, mixed with sugar or well-cooked rice or another carbohydrate, and boiled water).

-♦ If possible, give zinc supplements (see p.
-381).
+♦ If possible, give zinc supplements (see [page 381](#page-381)).

 GIVE HIM BREAST MILK

 ♦ If the child is younger than 1 month, try to find a health worker before giving any medicine.
-If there is no health worker and the child is very sick, give him an ‘infant syrup’ that contains ampicillin: half a teaspoon 4 times daily (see p.
-352).
+If there is no health worker and the child is very sick, give him an ‘infant syrup’ that contains ampicillin: half a teaspoon 4 times daily (see [page 352](#page-352)).
 It is better not to use other antibiotics.

 When to Seek Medical Help in Cases of Diarrhea